lucroida/Proofs/README.md

 # Proofs
-Proof-of-concepts for various concepts in malware
+Proof-of-concept research for various concepts in malware.